ReliableBottle Jack Manufacturers and Suppliers in China

 Lowering warning: never use an extender on the handle.

-Danger Symbol: shows a dangerous circumstance which, if not prevented, will lead to death or severe harm.
+Danger Symbol: shows a dangerous circumstance that, if not prevented, will lead to death or severe harm.

 The warning symbol shows a dangerous circumstance that may lead to death or severe harm if not prevented.